Temecula Sex Crime Lawyer

 Choosing the Right Defender

 At The Law Office of David E. Grande, we understand frustrating this can be for you.
 In some circumstances, innocent individuals are convicted of sex crimes and are forced to face the consequences and public shame of the sex offender registry for their rest of their lives.
-For this reason, we urge you to contact an experienced Riverside sexual assault attorney.
+For this reason, we urge you to contact an experienced Temecula sexual crimes attorney.
 Sex crime allegation cases require lengthy investigations, witness interviews and trials.
 With so much on the line, you need to ensure you’ve chosen the right attorney.

 Attorney David E. Grande has successfully handled hundreds of criminal cases and is not afraid to spend the time necessary to investigate carefully and secure a favorable case result.
 Included in the list of Top 100 Trial Lawyers by The National Trial Lawyers, he is ready to go the distance to help you reach the best possible outcome.
 At The Law Office of David E. Grande, your reputation and your freedom are the only priority.